bigbrozer/awesomeness/docs/lists/python.md

 - ⭐ [keyring](https://github.com/jaraco/keyring) — An easy way to access the system keyring service from python.
 It can be used in any application that needs safe password storage.

+## Sound & Music

+- [spotify-downloader](https://github.com/spotDL/spotify-downloader) — Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found).

 ## Static Sites

 - [furo](https://github.com/pradyunsg/furo) — A clean customizable documentation theme for Sphinx.